 Within the current financial programming period, which runs until 2027, the Commission is stepping up its effort by funding multi-country projects in order to:

-- Do state-of the art research in the area of cloud and edge computing
+- carry out state-of the art research in the area of cloud and edge computing;

 Building an EU online marketplace for cloud services